monarch-initiative/Plater/README-FORK.md

 Contains the open api conf and Dockerfile specific to building https://trapi.monarchinitiative.org

-.env is not commited but looks something like
+.env can be found in monarch configs but looks something like
 ```
 WEB_HOST=0.0.0.0
 WEB_PORT=8000